 In 1967, the governor's crime commission recommended creation of the department to "assemble state-level law enforcement activities into a single, effective governmental unit."
 Two years later, on July 1, 1969, the Arizona Department of Public Safety was officially established.
 It consolidated the functions and responsibilities of the Arizona Highway Patrol, the Enforcement Division of the Department of Liquor Licenses and Control, and the Narcotics Division of the Arizona Department of Law.
 Since 1969, the Department has been charged with additional responsibilities and has developed into a modern, comprehensive law enforcement agency.

-The Department enforces state laws with primary responsibility in the areas of traffic, narcotics, organized crime/racketeering, liquor and specific regulatory functions.
+Today, the Arizona Department of Public Safety is a state-level law enforcement agency with a primary focus of patrolling and enforcing laws on Arizona state highways.
+Additional responsibilities include enforcing laws in the areas of traffic, narcotics, organized crime/racketeering, liquor and specific regulatory functions.
 Operational and technical assistance is provided to local and state governmental agencies and other components of the criminal justice community; services include scientific analysis, aircraft support, emergency first care, criminal information systems and statewide communications.

 In the Beginning